 Puget Sound AFN is a regional network of grantmakers—private, public, corporate, and community foundations—who invest in policies, programs, changes in practices as well as financial products as tools to confront the roots of inequities and create change.
 We view the concept of assets broadly to include issues such as health, employment, business ownership, housing, post-secondary education, and public and private debt.
 In this way, AFN accounts for multiple interrelated dimensions of assets for the household as well as community and intergenerational family wealth.

 We believe targeted wealth generation is an essential component of racial justice.
 In 1865, the promise of 40 acres and a mule — an idea generated by Black people and promised by General Sherman and then President Lincoln — intended both reparations for the harm of slavery and a means to freely build wealth and pass it on to the next generation.
 The quick abandonment of that order is one example of a legacy of broken promises and unequal treatment that lives on in the present day widening of racial wealth disparities and other racial disparities.
 So too does the work to fulfill its promise for true equality, freedom, and justice.
 Puget Sound area grantmakers should contact Annette Case if interested in joining this chapter.

 How We Work

-Over the next 24 months, Puget Sound AFN will convene regularly to learn together, act, and invest to uphold modern ideas of 40 acres and a mule by preventing further harm from the continuous generational loss of wealth and to purposefully build wealth for Black, Indigenous, and other people of color and immigrant and refugee communities.
-Acting together in this capacity, we advance thriving communities throughout our region.
-Join Us
+- Connect: Puget Sound AFN members learn from each other and from other organizations as they seek solutions to local challenges in underserved areas and focus on increasing their impact.
+The chapter convenes regularly to learn together, act, and invest to uphold modern ideas of 40 acres and a mule by preventing further harm from the continuous generational loss of wealth and to purposefully build wealth for Black, Indigenous, and other people of color and immigrant and refugee communities.

 Are you a Puget Sound area grantmaker interested in joining this chapter?
 Contact us to learn more.